Public-Health-Scotland/vscode_prep/README.md

 - duckdb is a powerfull embedded database for analytical purposes
 - tensorflow is very popular for neural networks (deep learning)

-## For those who prefer conda environments
+## Alternative conda environments - only if you need it
 - Use your vscode or R studio terminal to download miniconda: `wget -P /mnt/homes/your_user/ https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh`
 - Give execution permission to the script: `chmod +x /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh`
 - Run the script file (Follow the installation steps): `bash /mnt/homes/your_user/Miniconda3-latest-Linux-x86_64.sh`